JakeSteam/blog-personal/_posts/2024-04-07-reddit-mobile-achievements-guide.md

 Interestingly, if you view an achievement, you can see the comment / subreddit that earned you the achievement, as well as what number user you were to unlock it.
 Finally, you can also share an earned achievement (or current streak), giving you an image (with toggleable username & avatar) to post... on Reddit?

 [![Shareable Reddit achievement](/assets/images/2024/reddit_achievement-thumbnail.jpg)](/assets/images/2024/reddit_achievement.jpg)

+You can also view other people's achievements via their profile.

 ## Outfits?